porcellus/nextauth-supertokens-integration-test/README.md

 ### 3. Configure Authentication Providers

 1. Review and update options in `pages/api/auth/[...nextauth].js` as needed.

-2. When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.
+2. Review and update options in `config/backend.ts` as needed.

-e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`
+3. Review and update options in `config/frontend.ts` as needed.

-A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
-You can find more information at https://next-auth.js.org/configuration/providers/oauth
+4. Check https://supertokens.com/docs/thirdparty/pre-built-ui/setup/backend#3-initialise-social-login-providers for more information on adding new providers

-3. You can also choose to specify an SMTP server for passwordless sign in via email.
+5. You can also choose to specify an SMTP server for passwordless sign in via email.

 ### 4. Start the application